 Launch vehicle production, integration, and testing are conducted in Briggs, Texas, at a 200-acre facility 30 minutes north of Firefly Headquarters.
-The test site is fully staffed and incorporates multiple facilities including a 10,000 ft2 mission control room and a 100,000 ft2 production shop.
+The test site is fully staffed and incorporates multiple facilities including a 10,000 ft2 test control and fabrication building, and a 100,000 ft2 production site.
 The site includes several operational test stands for engine, structural, component, and integrated stage testing.